Mihai-Eduard/brainfuck-interpreter-assembly/README.md

 # Brainfuck

-These files should help you get started with your brainfuck implementation.
-In specific, they take care of the fiddly bit with reading a file.

-There are a few files in here for you:
+There are a few files in here:

  - main.s:
     This file contains the main function.